 Please note that this is a previous investee company of the fund; new investors will be exposed to different companies.

-The fees for this SEIS are high.
+The fees, like many SEIS investments, are high.
 They are paid by the investee companies, rather than from subscription, which maximises tax relief for investors.
 There is an initial charge levied at the company of 10% plus fixed launch fees.
 An annual fee of £3,000 is paid by the investee company.
 A 20% performance fee will also be due.
-Other fees may apply: see the Information Memorandum for full details.
+Other fees may apply: see the Information Memorandum and Key Information Document for full details.

 Specific risks in this sector include failed software, patent application failure and intellectual property infringements.